Kerry-Huang/BADUSB-PowerCat/README.md

   Select the “Digistump AVR Boards” package and click the “Install” button.
 ![2](http://digistump.com//wiki/_media/digispark/tutorials/digispark_install.gif)

-6.Open BADUSB.ino change "127.0.0.1" into your IP and Change "443" into the port which you want to use.
+6.Open BADUSB_PowerCat.ino change "127.0.0.1" into your IP and Change "443" into the port which you want to use.

 7.Upload it.